Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group contains the command to change group owner 100-change_owner_and_group contains command to change owner and group owner of a directory 101-symbolic_link_permissions contains the command to change ownership of symbolic link file
+13-change_group contains the command to change group owner 100-change_owner_and_group contains command to change owner and group owner of a directory 101-symbolic_link_permissions contains the command to change ownership of symbolic link file 102-if_only contain a command that changes file ownershipfrom old user to new user